 You start your minimalist wardrobe by attending to what you already have.

 Here’s our step-by-step process for this:

-- Get everything out of the closet (and anywhere else you keep clothes and shoes).
+- Get everything out of the closet (and anywhere else you keep clothes and shoes – which ought to be from our best vegan shoe brands).
 Yes, everything.
 Stack it on the bed or pile it on the floor.
 You need to know what you have.

 - Invest in matching hangers.
 Seriously, it works and if you donate your old hangers, it means you’re only going to buy one hanger for every piece of clothing you allow back in the closet.

 - Get rid of the easy stuff.
 Anything you haven’t worn in months that isn’t a coat or wellington boots designed for the middle of winter?
 It can be cleared out now.
 You don’t love it.
 It takes up too much space, already.
 Sell it at an online thrift store or donate it.

 - Get rid of the sentimental pieces.
 You will never wear your prom dress or that bridesmaid’s dress again.
 Say goodbye to them, you just don’t need them.